Nordes/IdentityServer4.LdapExtension/README.md

 Install-Package IdentityServer.LdapExtension
 ```

-> Be aware that version 2.0.0 is for version 2.2.x of IdentityServer4.
-The version that comes after is for the IdentityServer4 2.3.0.
+> Be aware of the dependency with IdentityServer4.
+The version of the package is visible in your Visual Studio or through Nuget.org.
+> - Ldap Extension 2.0.0 goes with IdentityServer 2.2.x
+> - Ldap Extension 2.1.7 goes with IdentityServer 2.3.x
+> - Ldap Extension 2.1.8 goes with IdentityServer 2.4.x

 ## Configuration for IdentityServer4 Server
 An easy extension method have been created in order to add the LDAP as a provider to your IdentityServer.
 For this you simply have to use the `AddLdapUsers<TApplicationUser>(LdapConfigSection, StoreTypeOrCustomStore)`.
 The configuration has to be provided or it won't work.
 The configuration is described [here](#IS.AppSettings).